guybedford/js-components/README.md

 </script>
 ```

-> The number provided to `Component.load(url, cnt)` is the number of core Wasm binaries that are co-located with the component serialization.
-This optional argument allows parallel fetching for all resources without not found errors.
+> The second number argument provided to `Component.load` is the number of core Wasm binaries that are co-located with the component serialization.
+This optional argument allows immediate parallel fetching of the core wasm modules, instead of needing to load the JSON serialization first.

 ### In-browser Compilation